How many times have you Googled “How many calories do I need to lose weight?”

 I’m telling you, if you have, you’re not alone; it’s a popular question, and what we are going to do here is help you find your answer!

 How Many Calories Do You Need Step One – Calorie Calculators

 There are numerous calorie calculators out there, and all give varying degrees of answers, and to be honest, I don’t recommend them.

-Yes, yes, I know I know.
+Yes, yes, I know, I know.
 Tracking sucks; you may not want to track.
 Well, if you want YOUR body’s answer, then you’ll need to track.
-If you go to a dr or an RD (registered dietician) or any kind of nutritionist, you will have to track.
+If you go to a doctor or an RD (registered dietician) or any kind of nutritionist, you will have to track.

 Think of it this way; it’s hard to know what we as coaches or nutrition experts need to do if we don’t know where we are at or what’s going on.

 The great thing is that you don’t have to do it forever; I’ve found that 4-6 weeks of tracking can dial you in tight on where you need to be, but don’t be surprised to find your number in as little as 2-3 weeks.